liuhao-cn/fastSHT/README.md

 The default behavior of `configure.sh` is a full installation of Intel ONE API and NVIDIA HPC SDK, and the following options are also supported:
 ```
 # skip the installation of NVIDIA HPC SDK, and therefore disable the GPU support.
-configure.sh –gpu-skip
+configure.sh --gpu-skip

 # install only the necessary parts of Intel ONE API (including intel python).
-Same as `–cpu-skip`.
+Same as `--cpu-skip`.
-configure.sh –cpu-skip1
+configure.sh --cpu-skip1

 # install only the necessary parts of Intel ONE API, and also skip intel python.
-configure.sh –cpu-skip2
+configure.sh --cpu-skip2
 ```
 The default behavior of `compile.sh` is to compile the code with GPU support, and the following option is supported:
 ```